 2. Hit the Local Beaches

-race Bay Beach, the most famous destination in the Turks & Caicos, sits along the broad pocket that is the north side of Provo.
+Grace Bay Beach, the most famous destination in the Turks & Caicos, sits along the broad pocket on the north side of Provo.
 There’s less wind, smaller waves and a gentler surf for youngersters who are just learning to swim.
 Grace Bay is bright and hot during the day, though, so be sure to stake out a spot with some shade.

 With Older Kids: Take a scenic horseback ride along Long Bay Beach.